-- Please see How to Open the Terminal Cover (pp. 13, 16). - Insert the interface cable until it clicks into place. - Treat the connector area with great care while you attach and remove the interface cable. - Always grasp the connector's sides to remove the interface cable from the camera's DIGITAL terminal.
+- Please see How to Open the Terminal Cover (p.
+13). - With the +>+ facing in the direction shown, insert the interface cable until it clicks into place. - Treat the connector area with great care while you attach and remove the interface cable.

+Always grasp the connector's sides to remove the interface cable from the camera's DIGITAL terminal.

-Set the mode switch to \blacktriangleright (Playback).
+Slide the mode switch to \blacktriangleright (Playback).

-Press the ON/OFF button until the power lamp lights green.
+Press the power button until the power lamp lights green.